Teachers’ tips for reading comprehension

 Why does reading comprehension matter?

-‘Comprehension is the fundamental purpose for reading,’ explains Donna Thomson, author of SPECtacular Story Talk and founder of comprehension model Think2Read.
+‘Comprehension is the fundamental purpose for reading,’ explains Donna Thomson, author of SPECtacular Story Talk.
 ‘We read to understand the images, words and concepts on a page that are the author’s meaning and message.
 If a child can’t understand what he’s reading, he gains little pleasure from it and it greatly hampers his ability to learn.’

 Schools use a variety of methods to check and consolidate children’s understanding of texts, but reading comprehension exercises – where they’re given a fiction or non-fiction text to read, and then have to answer questions about that text – are commonly used, and also form part of English SATs in Years 2 and 6.